Does Homeowners Insurance Automatically Renew Every Year?

 Increase in property value

-Increases in your property's value may lead to higher premiums because the cost to rebuild or repair your home would be greater in case of a loss.
+Increases in your property's value can lead to higher premiums because the cost to rebuild or repair your home would be greater if damage occurs.

 housePapers icon